openapi-json-schema-tools/openapi-json-schema-generator/docs/usage.md

             Specifies an override location for the .openapi-generator-ignore file.
 Most useful on initial generation.

-        --import-mappings <import mappings>
-            specifies mappings between a given class and the import that should be used for that class in the format of type=import,type=import.
-You can also have multiple occurrences of this option.

-        --instantiation-types <instantiation types>
-            sets instantiation type mappings in the format of type=instantiatedType,type=instantiatedType.For example (in Java):
-            array=ArrayList,map=HashMap.
-In other words array types will get instantiated as ArrayList in generated code.
-You can also have multiple occurrences of this option.

         --invoker-package <invoker package>
             root package for generated code

-        --language-specific-primitives <language specific primitives>
-            specifies additional language specific primitive types in the format of type1,type2,type3,type3.
-For example:
-            String,boolean,Boolean,Double.
-You can also have multiple
-            occurrences of this option.

-        --legacy-discriminator-behavior
-            Set to false for generators with better support for discriminators.
-            (Python, Java, Go, PowerShell, C#have this enabled by default).

-        --library <library>
-            library template (sub-template)

         --log-to-stderr
             write all log messages (not just errors) to STDOUT.
 Useful for